Wormnest/wormai/readme.txt

 A lot of changes and improvements to the original code have been made since then.
 It should do fairly well as long as you allow a reasonable amount of aircraft and haven't turned on infrastruture maintenance.
+Please report crashes and other bugs either in the discussion topic or the issue tracker listed below.

 License: see license.txt
 Discussion topic: http://www.tt-forums.net/viewtopic.php?f=65&t=67167